WarlockEdwinLu/EEP520_final_prject/README.md

 ![Maze Solved](images/path_to_solved_image.png)
 The robot has reached the goal, successfully solving the maze.

+# Contributions and Acknowledgements

+This project was developed by Jiajun Lu.
+It is built upon the ENVIRO from klavins/enviro:v1.6.
+Referenced from https://github.com/sosper30/eep520-wi24/blob/main/week9/Lecture9-1_README.md
 # License

 This project is licensed under the MIT License - see the LICENSE file for details.